-It is no wonder that films are flocking to our shores to shoot our beautiful mix of old and new.
-Our cultural past and our very modern-looking Cotai make for a film maker’s dream.
+It is no wonder that filmmakers flock to our shores to shoot our beautiful mix of old and new.
+Our cultural past and very modern-looking Cotai make for a film maker’s dream.
 The scenic backgrounds of Macau have been playing the set to many local films over the years but did you know some very famous international films also decided to use Macau as its backdrop?
+Here’s a list of some international movies that were shot in Macau.
+Get together with friends and family in front of the screen and try discovering our Macau!
+Explore the city through the lenses of the camera.

 Indiana Jones and the Temple of Doom (1984)